Project Overview

 - contributing to interdisciplinary theory and methods regarding health connectivity and co-production;

-- offering policy and practice recommendations about how to engage older and younger people in intergenerational codesign for product development;
+- offering policy and practice recommendations about how to engage older people in codesign for product development;

 - fostering awareness of the benefits of user-engaged co-design of health promotion products.

-Insights and outputs from the GOALD project will be of direct benefit primarily to academic audiences and stakeholders concerned with product and service development.
-Findings will also inform policy and practice recommendations.
-Older people will benefit from the development of new products and services informed by GOALD which strengthen and enhance social, digital and health connectivities.
-Communities will benefit from increased mutual understanding flowing from increased digital intergenerational connectivity.
+Insights and outputs from the GOALD project are of direct benefit primarily to academic audiences and stakeholders concerned with product and service development.
+Findings are also anticipated to inform policy and practice recommendations.
+Older people are expected to benefit from the development of new products and services informed by GOALD which strengthen and enhance social, digital and health connectivities.
+Finally, communities can benefit from increased mutual understanding flowing from increased digital intergenerational connectivity.

 Engagement with older people